What can you do with a sports science degree?

 Sports science degree courses are normally a balance between theoretical and practical work.
 Lectures and seminars are supported by independent study and research, while knowledge is applied through both laboratory work and practical exercise sessions.
 Sports science courses are assessed in multiple ways, although most include a dissertation in the final year of study, while written and practical exams as well as essays and laboratory reports are the other main forms of assessment.

-What should I study at high school to do a sports science degree?
+What should I study to do a sports science degree?

-Most sports science courses require the prospective student to have studied at least one science-based subject in secondary education.
+Most sports science courses require the prospective student to have studied at least one science-based subject at school.
 Biology is arguably the most valuable subject, while physical education, chemistry and physics are all useful and would give a future sports science student a good foundation.

 Having a keen interest in sport and exercise is vital and there are so many opportunities to get some work experience in a related field before starting a sports science course, such as helping at a sports club, outdoor pursuits activities, or even working at a gym.